Get all the latest data for Mexico City

 Does a property price drop look likely in Mexico City as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Mexico City over the next 12 months looks low because the usual crash ingredients, like a credit bubble or a wave of forced selling, are simply not present in the data.
+As of early 2026, the likelihood of a meaningful property price drop in Mexico City over the next 12 months is low, mainly because the usual crash ingredients, like a credit blowout, massive oversupply, or forced selling wave, simply are not visible in the data.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Mexico City.